 Things You'll Need

 Put on heavy waterproof gloves, cover exposed skin and wear eye protection before mixing and applying chemical herbicides.
 Broadleaf herbicides work best when applied in spring or fall, when the buttercups are actively growing and temperatures are between 75 and and 85 degrees Fahrenheit.
+Choose a calm day to prevent the herbicide from spreading with the wind.

 Combine 2 tablespoons of a broadleaf herbicide containing 2, 4-D or MCPP with 1 gallon of water in a pump sprayer.
 Refer to the herbicide label for exact mixing instructions as these may vary among brands.
 Mix the herbicide thoroughly with the water and pump the sprayer to build pressure.